Shanaya17/MotorQ/README.md

 - Unit Testing: Use testing frameworks like Mocha, Jest, or Chai to write and execute unit tests for your components.
 - Integration Testing: Test interactions between different components.
 - API Testing: Use tools like Postman for API testing.
+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.
+Please make sure to follow the contribution guidelines.

 ```